theMBAroom

 Questions by topic (360 total)

 4 passages per slot, 4 questions each = 16 RC questions per slot.
-Here's the breakdown by question type across all 240 RC questions:
+Breakdown by question type:

 Question TypeQuestions% of RC